-Pascal is an Affiliate Assistant Professor of Intercultural Theology and Mission at the Fuller Theological Seminary, USA, as well as representative for the world-wide Church for the Evangelical-Reformed Church of the Canton of Saint Gall, Switzerland.
+Pascal D. Bazzell is an Affiliate Assistant Professor of Intercultural Theology and Mission at the Fuller Theological Seminary, USA, as well as representative for the world-wide Church for the Evangelical-Reformed Church of the Canton of Saint Gall, Switzerland.
 He served with OMF for fifteen years in church planting and development work in the Philippines.
 During the past four years he has served as a professor for Intercultural Theology at the Koinonia Theological Seminary.
 He completed his doctoral degree in intercultural ecclesiology and did postdoctoral research on an interreligious Christology through the Swiss National Foundation (SNF) Postdoc Fellowship at the Humboldt University in Berlin.
 Married since 2006, Pascal and Karina have one daughter and two sons.

 Recognizing God in the Other: Christian Missions with a Multi-religious World